qiime2/docs/source/tutorials/fmt.rst

    a.
 Do samples differ in composition by subject-id (i.e., across individual)?
    #.
 Do samples differ in richness by subject-id?
    #.
 Do samples differ in evenness by subject-id?
    #.
+Do richness, evenness, composition, and UniFrac distance change in individuals between baseline and the end of the study?
+Does this differ between individuals receiving FMT and control subjects?
+(Hint: try the paired difference/distance methods described in the :doc:`q2-longitudinal tutorial <longitudinal>`.)
+   #.
+Do richness, evenness, composition, and UniFrac distance change over time and in relation to FMT treatment and other subject metadata?
+Are these metrics more variable over time in treatment or control groups?
+(Hint: these questions concern longitudinal measurements.)

+#.
 Microbiota engraftment.